 Naomi Troski is a Melbourne based artist who has exhibited in Australia and overseas.

-Her work is based on observational responses to nature; where subtle perceived shifts of colour and light, shape and shadow, form and texture are expressed through the use of different media and is currently showing work with John Warwicker at MARS Gallery, Melbourne (2025).
+Her work is based on observational responses to nature; where subtle perceived shifts of colour and light, shape and shadow, form and texture are expressed through the use of different media.

 She has a BSc and MFA from Monash University and a BAFA (Hons) First Class from London’s Central St Martins College of Art and Design.

-She completed a commission for the offices of McKinsey & Company in the City of Melbourne (2022), tlc Healthcare (2022), a suite of art works for the offices of Techne Architects (2021), worked with the architects EATAS(2021), completed a number of commissions for private clients during 2021/2022, and is currently working on new commissions.
+She was recently showing work with John Warwicker at NotFair, Melbourne (2026) and MARS Gallery, Melbourne (2025).
+She also completed a commission for the offices of McKinsey & Company in the City of Melbourne (2022), tlc Healthcare (2022), a suite of art works for the offices of Techne Architects (2021), completed a commission for Chadstone Shopping Centre, working with architects EATAS, (2021), completed a number of commissions for private clients during 2021/2022 and is currently working on new commissions.

 She has completed large scale public sculptural commissions and her work is held in a number of private collections.